Development and deployment process

 Update the channel topic in the #dm-release Slack channel to indicate you are deploying.

-Once deployment to staging is complete a run of the functional and visual regression tests will be started - you will be notified of the results in the #dm-release Slack channel once they complete.
+Once deployment to pre-production is complete a run of the functional and visual regression tests will be started - you will be notified of the results in the #dm-release Slack channel once they complete.
 If tests fail either fix the tests or fix your code.

 Deploy to production